 |

-In 1927, while the Mount Hope River Bridge was being built above it, Bristol Ferry Light was retired.
-A steel tower temporarily took over navigational warning duties for the next few years, but was also retired after the bridge was finished.
-In 1929, the lighthouse, minus its lantern room, was put up for public auction by the Lighthouse Service, and sold to a local resident named Anna Santulli for a high bid of $2,050.
+In 1929, Bristol Ferry Lighthouse, minus its lantern room, was put up for public auction by the Lighthouse Service, and sold to a local resident named Anna Santulli for a high bid of $2,050.
 This sum was much less than the property’s assessed value of $3,900, but the Lighthouse Service had heavily advertised the auction, and apparently felt that further advertising was not likely to bring any significantly higher bidding.
+A light atop a metal tower served mariners from the time Bristol Ferry Lighthouse was deactivated until the suspension bridge was finished in 1930.

 After the lighthouse had fallen into disrepair following years of neglect, new owners Robert and Carol Lundin refurbished the historic building during the early 1990s and installed a mahogany lantern room on the tower.
 The lighthouse was put up for sale with an asking price of $469,000 in 1999 and sold the following year.
 The lighthouse was sold in 2022 for $805,000 and is now offered as a vacation rental.
 Bristol Ferry Lighthouse, which is listed in the National Register of Historic Places, remains private property today and is not open to the general public.